List of Homeland characters: Sandy Bachman

 Played by Corey Stoll, Sandy Bachman is the CIA's station chief in Islamabad.
 He is responsible for sharing valuable intelligence that allows the CIA station in Kabul (led by Carrie) to target key sites belonging to Taliban leader Haissam Haqqani.
 Sandy, who is covertly trading state secrets for his information, leaves the station unprotected to meet with his classified source (later revealed to be Dennis Boyd).
 However, his photo is leaked to the Pakistani press, who identify him as the man responsible for a drone strike on a wedding that killed numerous civilians.
 Carrie and Quinn attempt to get Sandy off the streets, but a violent mob surrounds their vehicle and beats Sandy to death.
 Quinn later finds evidence that Sandy's murder was coordinated by the ISI.

 Eden

 Played by Emily Walker, Eden is Peter Quinn's landlady with whom he has a brief sexual relationship prior to his return to Islamabad.
-Quinn is arrested when he attacks two men in a bar for insulting Eden.
+Quinn is arrested when he attacks two men in a bar for insulting Eden over her weight.